MultisampledNight/nyandere/doc/manual.typ

     the default price of `product`.

     `ratio` specifies by how much to reduce money.
-    The left part of the ratio is how much the
+    The left-hand part of the ratio is how much the source gifts, the right-hand part is how much the target pays.
+    It defaults to `0:1`,
+    meaning the target pays the entirety of `money`.
   ],
 )